What is Notting Hill Carnival?

 She said the idea for the festival came to her in a vision — a “hamblecha”, as it is known among Native Americans — in which she saw people of all races dancing together in the streets.
 In a 1989 interview with The Caribbean Times, she recalled her dream: “I could see the streets thronged with people in brightly coloured costumes, they were dancing and following bands and they were happy.
 Some faces I recognised, but most were crowds, men, women, children, black, white, brown, but all laughing.”

-Outlining her aims for the event, Laslett explained that she wanted it to bring together the many cultural groups who resided in the area at the time.
+Outlining her aims for the event, Laslett explained that she wanted it to bring together the many cultural groups who lived in the area at the time.
 In the London Free School’s newsletter, The Grove, she reportedly wrote:

 “We felt that although West Indians, Africans, Irish and many other nationalities all live in a very congested area, there is very little communication between us.
 If we can infect them with a desire to participate, then this can only have good results.”